Industry knew about risks of PFAS 'forever chemicals' for decades before push to restrict them, study says | CBC News

 Woodruff's research also examined tactics the industry used to obscure and delay research into PFAS and regulations restricting their use.
 The study used research methods previously used to examine the tactics of the tobacco industry.

 In an email statement to CBC News, 3M said "3M has previously addressed many of the mischaracterizations of these documents in previous reporting."
 They did not include any specific responses to the study.

-In December 2022, 3M announced they were going to exit PFAS manufacturing altogether by the end of 2025, partly due to regulations coming in around the world to restrict the chemicals.
+In December 2022, 3M announced it was going to exit PFAS manufacturing altogether by the end of 2025, partly due to regulations coming in around the world to restrict the chemicals.

 Comment was also requested from two companies resulting from DuPont's split in 2019, but both said they were not involved.